-Network Authentication Mode Specifies the authentication method to use when connecting to a mobile network Options are: • NONE • CHAP • PAP (default) Network User ID Network User ID The login that is used to log in to the mobile network, when required. • Maximum 128 characters Network Password Network Password is the password that, when required, is used to log in to the mobile network.Maximum 30 characters Set Carrier (Operator) Selection Manually specify an operator.
-Enter the desired parameters in the following format: mode[,format[,oper]] mode= 0: Automatic-any affiliated carrier [default] mode= 1: Manual-use only the operator <oper> specified</oper> mode= 4: Manual/automatic-if manual selection fails, goes to automatic mode format= 0: Alphanumeric ("name") format= 2: Numeric oper="name" See also +COPS on page 528 and NETOP? on page 512.
+Network Authentication Mode Specifies the authentication method to use when connecting to a mobile network Options are: NONE CHAP PAP (default) Network User ID Network User ID The login that is used to log in to the mobile network, when required. • Maximum 128 characters Network Password Network Password is the password that, when required, is used to log in to the mobile network. • Maximum 30 characters Set Carrier (Operator) Selection Manually specify an operator.
+Enter the desired parameters in the following format: mode[,format[,oper]] mode= 0: Automatic-any affiliated carrier [default] mode= 1: Manual-use only the operator <oper> specified mode= 4: Manual/automatic-if manual selection fails, goes to automatic mode format= 0: Alphanumeric ("name") format= 2: Numeric oper="name" See also +COPS on page 428 and NETOP? on page 413.
 Note: Not all carriers or accounts allow specifying the operator.
-If the carrier doesn't support it, this command may appear to fail.
+If the carrier doesn't support it, this command may appear to fail.</oper>

+LTE Active Reselection Interval

-Interval W an rec hen an LTE AirLink router is conn LTE network when one becomes vert back to an LTE network if one becomes available. nected to a non-LTE network, it may not hand over to s available if data is being continuously transmitted or
+This feature assists the router to revert back to an LTE network if one becomes available.
+When an LTE AirLink router is connected to a non-LTE network, it may not hand over to an LTE network when one becomes available if data is being continuously transmitted or received.

-an LTE network when one becomes

-ree s available if data is being continuously transmitted or

-ceived. an LTE network when one becomes available if data is being continuously transmitted of

-W received.

-When the LTE Active Reselection Interval timer is configured, the AirLink router temporarily halts uplink data for the length of time configured in the LTE Reselection Time

-fie Id if the router is connected to a r non-LTE network.
-This allows the radio module to go

-idl e and reconnect to an LTE netwo ork, if one is available.
+When the LTE Active Reselection Interval timer is configured, the AirLink router temporarily halts uplink data for the length of time configured in the LTE Reselection Time field if the router is connected to a non-LTE network.
+This allows the radio module to go idle and reconnect to an LTE network, if one is available.

-N/-

-/// ote:
+Note:

-• If the LTE signal that the AirLin k router receives is weaker than the HSPA+ signal,

-the router may not revert to LT E, depending on the local network characteristics.

-• This feature should be disable d:

-not provisioned to work on an LTE network
+- If the LTE signal that the AirLink router receives is weaker than the HSPA+ signal, the router may not revert to LTE, depending on the local network characteristics. - This feature should be disabled: - If the SIM in the router is not provisioned to work on an LTE network - If the router is roaming

-IOL PIOVISIONED TO WORK ON AN LIE NELWORK

-If the router is roaming

-То use this feature:
+To use this feature:

-1. From the drop-down menu in the he LTE Active Reselection Interval field select how

-long the AirLink router is not on an LTE network before the reselection process begins.
+From the drop-down menu in the LTE Active Reselection Interval field, select how long the AirLink router is not on an LTE network before the reselection process begins.
 (Disabled is the default.)

-begins.
-(Disabled is the deladi)

-[-] Band Setting Disabled

-AT Current Radio Module Band 5 Minutes

-AT Setting for Band 15 Minutes

-30 Minutes

-[-] Cellular Watchdog 1 Hour

-Cellular Network Watchdog 4 Hours

-[-] Advanced 6 Hours

-[] Advanced 8 Hours

-AT Network Authentication Mode 12 Hours

-AT Network User ID 16 Hours

-AT Network Password 20 Hours

-AT Set Carrier [Operator] Selection 24 Hours

-LTE Active Reselection Interval Disabled V

-20 Seconds V

-2. 2.
-Click Apply.

-3. 3.
-Reboot the router.
+- Click Apply. - Reboot the router.

-LTE Reselection Time Use this field to set how long the router radio should attempt to find and connect to an LTE network (i.e. how long the reselection process described in LTE Active Reselection Interval should last).
+LTE Reselection Time

+Use this field to set how long the router radio should attempt to find and connect to an LTE network (i.e. how long the reselection process described in LTE Active Reselection Interval should last).
 Data for transmission during the reselection process is buffered.

-,

 Options are:

-• 15 seconds
+- 15 seconds

-• 20 seconds (default)
+- 20 seconds (default)

-• 25 seconds
+- 25 seconds

-• 30 seconds
+- 30 seconds